mug-n-ai/TaskTide-documentation/docs/actions_guide.rst

     -----------
     - [ ] [action] Schedule a team meeting

+This synchronization also works in reverse: marking an item as completed in the `Open Actions` issue will automatically update the original issue or comment.

 .. note::
     The Synchronization is not real-time.
 The action running time is average 1 minute, so it can take up to 1 minute to see the changes in the collecting issue.